BBC One "Balloon" idents: Other

-Replacement
+Replacement of the ident

 On 1 November 2000, Lorraine Heggessey became controller of BBC One and immediately ordered a review of the channel's branding.
 In her opinion, the balloon was "slow and distant".
 On 29 March (Good Friday) 2002, after much speculation, the balloon idents were replaced as the icon of BBC One with a set of idents with the theme of Rhythm & Movement, making it the final motif of the globe logo for the channel after 39 years.
 English 12 was the final ident aired before BBC News 24 at 2.15 am in the late evening hours of 28 March 2002 on the England version of BBC One.
 Northern Ireland had a 35-second tribute of the idents before signing off.

 The balloon itself last took to the skies in the summer of 2002 when it took part in the Bristol International Balloon Fiesta.
+It was in the care of the Sussex-based Balloon Preservation Group, before being moved around different storage locations in the UK.

+Later uses of the balloon

-It is now in the care of the Sussex-based Balloon Preservation Group.
-In early 2023, plans were announced for the balloon to be flown for the first time in over two decades, to test its condition, with an appearance at the Midlands Air Festival in Alcester scheduled for later in the year.
+In early 2023, plans were announced for the balloon to be flown for the first time in over two decades.
+It was inflated to test its condition in March 2023.
+In June 2023, it was flown at the Midlands Air Festival in Warwickshire.
+The current owners, Bristol Balloon Collectors expressed interest in flying the balloon more throughout summer 2023.

 Reception

 The idents were well received by viewers and have a loyal fan base to this day.
+The original pilot, Mark Lockwood, told the BBC in 2023 that the balloon was "iconic in its way."

 BBC America

 The balloon idents were also shown on BBC America between 1998 and 2001.
-Unlike BBC One, BBC America employed shorter, snappier cuts of various balloon sequences with slight changes to the familiar musical score.
+Unlike BBC One, BBC America employed shorter, snappier cuts of various balloon sequences with large changes to the familiar musical score.